pmlmodelling/oceanVal/docs/source/obs_data.rst

 oceanVal requires files to be CF-compliant.
 However, gridded observational products almost always are, so there should be no compatiability issues.

+Vertically-resolved files can be supplied.
+These should be files with depth as a dimension, and the vertical grid should be consistent, which will almost always be the case with gridded data products.

 In-situ observational data
 -----------------------